cloudfoundry-incubator/kubecf/doc/inspection.md

   - __pod-status__:

-    Run during or after kubecf is deployed, this script shows a table of all pods in the deployment, and their state.
-Options exists to restrict it to a specific namespace, and to watch continously.
+    Run during or after kubecf is deployed, this script shows a table of all pods in the deployment and their state.
+Options exists to restrict it to a specific namespace and to watch continously.